lyp-tech/CMSContentModel/README.md

 4. Document component usage with JSDoc and examples
 5. No framework-specific code - keep it vanilla JavaScript/TypeScript

+### Documentation

+- [Component Creation Guide](docs/component-creation-guide.md) - Learn how to create new renderer components

+Detailed documentation for the project can be found in the `docs/` directory.

 ### Content Model Definition

 1. Define clear interfaces for each content type